I moved out oh home when I was 16. I was fleeing family violence and had increasingly poor mental health.

 Straight off the bat I received practical help like none I had ever had before.
 When my old landlord refused to let me out of my lease early, my house manager Cheryl helped me enlist a lawyer from youth Advocacy Service who won me my QCAT trail.

 I was let out of my lease early and received my bond back in full.
 Soon after, my parents withdrew me from school.
-I had already started year 12 assessment and my school refused to let me re-enrol as an independent student.
 With Cheryl’s help, I was the first person to enrol as an independent student at my school.

 Phoenix House was an experience for me link no other.
 There was no judgement regarding my mental health problems, only help to find a psychologist that worked for me.
 They encouraged me to maintain my interest in school – even turning an art room into an office so I could study for my ATAR.
 There was practical help in day-to-day skills and outings to beaches and movies.
 But more importantly there was kindness.
 There was always someone who listened to what I was feeling and an abundance of people to encourage me.
 I felt heard and valued as a person.